A discrete framework for the interpolation of Banach spaces: Sequentially structured interpolation

 \subsection{Changing the base number}

 The choice of the base number $\ee$ in the sequentially structured interpolation method is rather arbitrary.
 All of the theory up to this point could equally well have been established for $b \in (1,\infty)$.
 However, the version of the sequentially structured interpolation method with base $b=\ee$ is sufficient for most of our purposes.
-For simplicity of exposition we have therefore chosen to only treat that case up to this point.
+For simplicity of exposition we have therefore chosen to only treat that case.

 An important exception is our discussion of reiteration in Section \ref{section:reiteration}, for which we cannot avoid using the sequentially structured interpolation for a general base number $b$.
 This motivates us to discuss the more general base $b\in (1,\infty)$ in this subsection.